HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/rendition_version_regeneration_and_cleanup.md

 ```

 !!! note
-    enableCleanUpOrRenditionVersionHeartBeats is `true` by default.
-This enables all four heartbearts (validationHeartBeat, renditionOrVersionHeartbeat, cleanUpHeartBeat, orphanDataAndFileCleanupHeartBeat).
-User can turn off heartbeats by setting it to `false` if not required.
+    enableCleanUpOrRenditionVersionHeartBeats is `false` by default.
+To enable all four heartbearts (validationHeartBeat, renditionOrVersionHeartbeat, cleanUpHeartBeat, orphanDataAndFileCleanupHeartBeat) user can set it to `true`.